ddague1190/tinyshelterarchive/readme.md

 # Tiny shelter archive

-The end goal of this project is to provide a repository for van dwellers, nomad-houseless types, and all manner of rubber tramps a way to capture their shelter builds.
+The end goal of this project is to provide a repository for DIY campervan builds.

 ## Installation